IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

 <a id="step3"></a>
 ### Setting up access to the service

-The streaming app must have access to the service.
+The streaming application must have access to the service.
 To set up access to the service:

 1. Start your Python environment: